demingfactor/storytellingsa/src/cms/pages/membership.md

 * be covered for public indemnity insurance when telling stories in public
 * have available several forms of free advertising as a storyteller, if you tell stories professionally

 ## **Membership**

 **Subscriptions** as at 1/1/23     Full Membership $40.00    Concession $30.00

 Anual membership fees usually collected at our February AGM which is a fun, no obligation, look forward to event!
+However, one can join at any time.

 ### **Fee payment options**